planetfederal/workshops/tutorials/osm-base/src/index.rst

 This script assumes you are using a standard bash shell.
 It uses the `GeoServer REST API <http://suite.opengeo.org/opengeo-docs/geoserver/rest/index.html>`_ to alter the configuration catalogue without requiring pointing and clicking.

 * Enter the directory that contains the SLD files.
-* Run the script below.
-(If you have changed your "admin" password, you may need to alter the script.)
+* Run the `SLD_create.sh`_ script below.
+(If you have changed your "admin" password, or used different names for the workspace or datastore, you may need to alter the script.)

 .. code-block:: sh